jrief/django-websocket-redis/docs/introduction.rst

 |websocket-nodejs|

-Django then communicates with this service using a RESTful API.
-In alternative proposals, other Python based async event frameworks such as Tornado_ or Flask_ are used.
-But they all look like makeshift solutions, since one has to pull in a second framework, which makes the project dependent on another service.
-Having to run two concurrent frameworks can be quite embarrassing during application development and specially while in debug mode.
+Here, Django communicates with Node.JS using a RESTful API, which is ugly because it pulls in two completely technologies.
+In alternative proposals, other Python based asynchronous event frameworks such as Tornado_ or Flask_ are used.
+But they all look like makeshift solutions, since one has to run a second framework side by side with Django.
+This makes the project dependent on another infrastructure and having to run two concurrent frameworks can be quite embarrassing during application development, specially while debugging code.

 While searching for a simpler solution, I found out that `uWSGI offers websockets`_ right out of the box.
-With Redis_ as message queue, and a few lines of Python code, one can bidirectionally communicate with any WSGI based framework, such as Django.
-Of course, here it also would be prohibitive to create a new thread for each open websocket connection.
-Therefore that part of the code runs in one single thread/process for all open connections in a cooperative concurrency mode using the gevent_ and greenlet_ library.
+With Redis_ as message queue, and a few lines of Python code, one can bidirectionally communicate with any WSGI based framework, for instance **Django**.
+Of course, here it also is prohibitive to create a new thread for each open websocket connection.
+Therefore that part of the code runs in one single thread/process for all open connections in a cooperative concurrency mode using the excellent gevent_ and greenlet_ libraries.

 This approach has some advantages: